lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 important building block for quantum computer resistant information and communication technology.

-The private key of S-HBS is a finite collection of OTS keys, hence only a limited number of messages can be signed and the private key's state must be updated and persisted after signing to prevent reuse of OTS keys.
+A stateful HBS private key is a finite collection of OTS keys, hence only a limited number of messages can be signed and the private key's state must be updated and persisted after signing to prevent reuse of OTS keys.
 While the right selection of algorithm parameters would allow a private key to sign a virtually unbounded number of messages (e.g. 2^60), this is at the cost of a larger signature size and longer signing time.
-Due to the statefulness of the private key and the limited number of signatures that can be created, S-HBS might not be appropriate for use in interactive protocols.
-However, in some use cases the deployment of S-HBS may be appropriate.
-Such use cases are described and discussed later in {{use-cases-shbs-x509}}.
+Due to the statefulness of the private key and the limited number of signatures that can be created, stateful HBS schemes might not be appropriate for use in interactive protocols.
+However, in some use cases the deployment of stateful HBS schemes may be appropriate.
+Such use cases are described and discussed in {{use-cases-shbs-x509}}.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Use Cases of S-HBS in X.509 {#use-cases-shbs-x509}
+# Use Cases of Stateful HBS Schemes in X.509 {#use-cases-shbs-x509}

-As described in the Security Considerations of {{sec-security}}, it is imperative that S-HBS implementations do not reuse OTS signatures.
-This makes S-HBS algorithms inappropriate for general use cases.
-The exact conditions under which S-HBS certificates may be used is left to certificate policies [RFC3647].
+As described in the Security Considerations of {{sec-security}}, it is imperative that stateful HBS implementations do not reuse OTS signatures.
+This makes stateful HBS algorithms inappropriate for general use cases.
+The exact conditions under which stateful HBS certificates may be used is left to certificate policies [RFC3647].
-However the intended use of S-HBS as described by [SP800208] can be used as a
+However the intended use of stateful HBS schemes as described by [SP800208] can be used as a
 guideline:

 {:quote}